TapTrack/TappyTcmpJs/README.md

 ## Connecting to Tappies
 In order to connect to a Tappy, you must supply it with a TappyCommunicator.
-For communicating with TappyUSB devices connected using the Chrome serial port, use the TappyChromeSerialCommunicator package found under @taptrack/tappy-chromeserialcomm or tappy-chromeserialcomm depending on whether you are using NPM or Bower.
+For communicating with TappyUSB devices connected using the Chrome serial port, use the TappyChromeSerialCommunicator package found under @taptrack/tappy-chromeserialcommunicator or tappy-chromeserialcommunicator depending on whether you are using NPM or Bower.

 ```javascript
     var path = "/dev/ttyUSB0";